tskj/christmas-calendars/2019/kleisli-composition.md

 It might be difficult to see the similarities between functions that produce lists of things and functions that produce functions which need contexts, but they are there.
 They have some similar properties and can be understood in the same way.
-And of course, if you don't need that, you don't have to think too much about it to be able to use composition operators such as the bind and Kleisli arrows effectively.
+And of course, if you don't need to, you don't have to think too much about it to be able to use composition operators such as the bind and Kleisli arrows effectively.

 [0]: It is well known that [monads don't compose](https://blog.tmorris.net/posts/monads-do-not-compose/),